rsdoiel/antenna/socal_north.md

 date: 2025-03-21, updated: 2025-03-21, from: The LAist

-Revenue alone is projected to be $315 million below the city’s four-year projected outlook, according to the city administrative officer
+Revenue alone is projected to be $315 million below the city’s four-year projected outlook, according to the city administrative officer.

 <br>